Canadian Forts

 (1753 - 1815), Lunenburg

-Several blockhouses were erected to protect the harbour over the years.
-At least two on the peninsula in 1753, several behind the town in 1756, one with a six-gun battery on Windmill Hill in 1812, and one with a four-gun battery on Jesser's Point in 1813.
+Several blockhouses were erected here to protect the harbour over the years.
+At least two were built on the peninsula in 1753; several were located behind (west of) the town in 1756; one with a six-gun battery was built on Windmill Hill in 1812; and one with a four-gun battery was built on Jesser's Point in 1813.
+Blockhouse Hill has extant earthworks (1812 era ?) and an 1848 cannon on display.
+American privateers attacked the town in July 1782, capturing and burning the blockhouse on Blockhouse Hill.
+The Old Town district was designated a UNESCO World Heritage Site in 1995.
+The town's new Visitor Information Centre is located in a replica blockhouse on Blockhouse Hill.

 (1632 - 1636), La Have

 Built by Isaac de Razilly, first governor of Acadia, and served as the first capital of Acadia.
+Also known as Fort La Have (1).
 Abandoned when Port Royal was resettled.
-The Fort Point Museum, a former lighthouse keeper's house, is built on the site, along with a rock cairn memorial (1930's).
+The Fort Point Museum, a former lighthouse keeper's house, is located on the site, along with a rock cairn memorial (1929).

 Port Rossignol Post